BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Proposed Method

 The input raw audio samples are preprocessed into time-frequency (TF) features of the log-mel spectrogram, as has been done in previous studies.
 Then the module applies Pre-Norm, which normalizes input data $x$ to $\Tilde{x} = (x - \mu) / \sigma$, where $\mu$ and $\sigma$ are the average and standard deviation of training samples, respectively.
 This operation stabilizes the computations in the following augmentations blocks.
 Similarly, after all the augmentations are applied, the module also applies Post-Norm, so that the final outputs of the augmentation module become $\sim {N}(0, 1)$.
 Augmentation operations can cause statistical drift in their outputs; the Post-norm corrects this possible drift.

-As we describe in Section \ref{sec:byola-encoder}, we design the encoder for BYOL-A to encode representations to form multiple aspects of information by combining statistics of frequency- and channel-wise, local, and global features.
-As a result, representations should serve to meet various needs of tasks.
+As we describe in Section \ref{sec:byola-encoder}, we design the encoder for BYOL-A to encode representations to form multiple aspects of information by combining statistics of local and global features to meet various needs of tasks.